 “We are grateful to the Liberian people who volunteered for this important clinical trial and encouraged by the study results seen with the two investigational Ebola vaccine candidates,” said NIAID director Anthony S. Fauci, M.D., in a statement.
 “Now we must move forward to adapt and expand the study so that ultimately we can determine whether these experimental vaccines can protect against Ebola virus disease and therefore be used in future Ebola outbreaks.”

 Researchers conducted phase 1 trials of rVSV-ZEBOV in the United States, Africa, and Europe.
 Participants in the studies experienced a high antibody response that improved as the dose of the vaccine increased.
 No serious adverse effects were reported among participants, but some people did experience symptoms such as fever and pain.

 The trial that took place in Geneva was put on hold last year after 11 of the 51 participants developed arthritis.
 It resumed in January.

 To date, there have been more than 24,000 cases of Ebola and 10,000 deaths as a result of the latest viral outbreak.
 Although the Ebola epidemic has all but abated in the United States, the disease continues to impact some regions, particularly in West Africa.

 “The outbreak is slowly coming under control, thanks to extraordinary and multifaceted efforts in the affected nations,” Fauci said.
 “However, there still are no licensed specific therapies or vaccines for Ebola.
 Until a safe and effective vaccine is available, the world will continue to be underprepared for the next Ebola outbreak.”

-Several Ebola vaccines are currently in the works.
-Other treatments are also in development.
+Several Ebola vaccines are currently

 The World Health Organization hopes for a “safe and effective” vaccine by the end of this year.